LOUISVILLE METRO CRIMINAL JUSTICE COMMISSION

 Convened in January 2013 by the Mayor to address the impact of individuals with co-occurring mental health and substance abuse disorders on community service providers and to identify opportunities for system improvement.

-LEAD Pilot Design Team – Jamie Allen, Chair
+LEAD Advisory Council (LAC) – Jamie Allen, Chair

 Composed of stakeholders and other justice partners who made the site visit to Seattle in November 2015 and who have been actively engaged in designing a local adaptation of the Seattle Law Enforcement Assisted Diversion (LEAD) model.
 The LAC will develop an action plan that includes eligibility and exclusionary criteria; diversion and operational protocols; and developing a long-term sustainability plan.

-Citizens Commission on Police Accountability – James Burch, Chair
+Citizens Commission on Police Accountability – Jim Burch, Chair